 Gun violence is a leading cause of premature death in the U.S. Guns kill almost 30,000 people and cause 60,000 injuries each year.
-As a longtime advocate for violence prevention policies, APHA recognizes that a comprehensive public health approach to addressing this growing crisis is necessary.
+As a longtime advocate for violence prevention policies, APHA recognizes a comprehensive public health approach to addressing this growing crisis is necessary.

 If you are interested in a sample op-ed, letter to the editor or technical support to help reach your local media, please contact APHA Media Relations.